John Kiarie Waweru: Political career

 Kìarie first sought the ODM nomination in Dagoretti South (2007, 2013) before joining Jubilee Party in 2016.
 He won the 2017 nomination with 9,792 votes and was elected MP that August.

 In the 12th Parliament (2017–2022), he served on the Justice and Legal Affairs Committee as non-legal representative.
 In the 13th Parliament (2022–), he sits on the Procedure & House Rules and Liaison Committees.

 He joined Kenya's delegations to the ACP–EU Parliamentary Assembly and the IPU, where he served two terms as President of the IPU Committee on International Humanitarian Law.

 He is President of the World Scouts Parliamentary Union (Kenya) and Global Vice-President of the World Scout Parliamentary Union (Third Vice-President 2017–2022, now deputising President Gyu‑Back Ahn of South Korea).

 Advocacy and youth engagement

-Kìarie champions youth mobilisation and civic education.
 In November 2024, he advocated for a National Science Museum in Parliament.
 He also led recovery efforts for Lenana Primary after a 2019 school collapse tragedy in Dagoretti South.

-Early life and education

-Hon.
-John Kìarie Wawerū was born in Nairobi in 1978 into a family that valued both creativity and resilience.
-He attended Kileleshwa Primary School before enrolling at Dagoretti High School.
-At Dagoretti High, Kiarie excelled in drama, public speaking and science, winning awards in national science congress competitions and serving as editor of the school magazine.

-After secondary school, Kìarie studied at Kenyatta University, where he graduated in 2001 with a Bachelor of Education in Fine Art.
-He qualified as a teacher and served at various institutions including Materi Girls Centre and State House Girls' High School, teaching art and drama.
-In 2024, he earned a Master of Arts in Development Communications from Daystar University.